-CBSE class 10 Science syllabus is an important tool for students to create the right preparation structure for all school examinations like half-yearly exams, pre-board exams and also for CBSE board exams.
-CBSE Class 10 Science syllabus provides details of course structure along with topics prescribed for board exams.
+CBSE class 10 Science syllabus is an important tool for students to create the right preparation structure for the internal as well as board examinations.
+CBSE Class 10 Science syllabus provides details of the course structure along with topics prescribed for the board exam.

 Main contents of CBSE Class 10 Science syllabus 2019-20 are: